LutzCle/unified-memory-debugging/README.md

 Throughput: 198.054 GiB/s
 Throughput: 198.611 GiB/s
 ```
-**Diagnosis:** Same as before, but setting `ADVISE_ACCESSED_BY` increases transfer bandwidth by 10x on the first run.
+**Observations:** Same as before, but setting `ADVISE_ACCESSED_BY` increases transfer bandwidth by 10x on the first run.
 Strangely, the bandwidth drops on the second run.
 This is reproducible over multiple executions.
 From the third run onwards, we again access cached data.

 ### Large data: Slow as might be expected from before
 **Parameters**: 32 GiB data, `USE_MANAGED`, `OP_READ`